 Deban pulled up the map on his visor and followed the augmented path through the metallic city.
 This trip would take him out of his hemisphere which meant he would be seeing some new sites.
 Sites he would never have been able to see before, but included with the data file was a false identity that would let him cross borders with no issue.
 At least that’s what he was told.

-Another hour passed and they must have entered the new hemisphere because a news story filled the window he had been gazing out of.
+Another hour passed and they must have entered the new hemisphere because a news story filled the window he had been gazing through.

 “Dr. Bugosa was found dead in his laboratory two nights ago.
 The servers containing his research were destroyed and no backups can be found.
 Though nothing is confirmed at this point….”